iitrabhi/GSoC2019/Demo/GSoC2019_Summary.md

 # GMsh/XDMF/DOLFIN mesh processing pipeline

 This is a summary of the work done for the Google Summer of Code 2019.
 The primary goal of the project was to ensure that the meshing package of choice [gmsh](http://gmsh.info/), DOLFIN, and the preferred visualization package,[Paraview](http://paraview.org/) work seamlessly together.
 The intention was to make improvements to the process of preserving the information about tagged regions of the mesh when importing it to DOLFIN.
-There were two approaches that were finalized for the project.
+Two approaches were finalized for the project.

 - Preserve the string tags when converting from `.msh` to `.xdmf`.
 - Add constructor to the class MeshValueCollection to support its creation from primitive arrays.